ZAM Reporter

 Benin’s spectacular arrival in Venice is a clear demonstration of the country’s artistic renaissance.
 Benin’s new museum infrastructure – culminating in four new museum projects over the next five years – as well as increased investment in arts education and the return of royal artefacts are part of an agenda by Beninese President Patrice Talon to make art a “second pillar” of the economy, after agriculture.
 But art speaks to the imagination of people, inspires questions, criticisms and conversations which can undermine power.
 Especially if this power abuses the justice system, provokes deadly police violence at political protests, arrests activists, and restricts other civil liberties, as is the case in recent years in Benin.

-Uganda, Kenya, Ivory Coast, DRC, Zimbabwe, Nigeria and Senegal will also be represented at Venice.
+Uganda, Kenya, Ivory Coast, DRC, Zimbabwe, Nigeria, South Africa and Senegal will also be represented at Venice.
 For information about the artists and curators check out this article on ContemporaryAnd.